daikichidaze/resume_jp/index_en.md

 - M.S. in Chemistry, Tokyo Metropolitan University, Tokyo, 2016
    - Major: Cosmo chemistry / Geochemistry / Inorganic analytical chemistry
-   - Research: Formation process of the early solar system by chemical analysis of meteorites
+   - Research title: Formation process of the early solar system by chemical analysis of meteorites
+   - Obtained A grades for all classes in master course

 ## LANGUAGE